10 January 2023 | Research

 We use deep neural networks trained with Reinforcement Learning to control the majority of agents in our simulations.
 The agents receive ‘privileged’ information about everything needed to act: perfect information about static obstacles, traffic lights, and the state of nearby agents.
 This gives substantial computation speed-ups compared to agents that would need the entire scene to be rendered, thus allowing us to run hundreds of agents per environment efficiently.
 Each agent’s neural network is based on multiple blocks of cross attention, with an architecture inspired by Perceiver – a performant version of a transformer architecture.
 To train this architecture, we use Phasic Policy Gradient, an extension to the widely popular PPO algorithm, as a base Reinforcement Learning algorithm for each agent.
 We manually design simple but meaningful rewards depending on the type of agent.

-The video below shows a zoomed-out view of a largely populated simulated town with hundreds of agents fluidly navigating the streets using reinforcement learning policies.
+The video shows a zoomed-out view of a largely populated simulated town with hundreds of agents fluidly navigating the streets using reinforcement learning policies.

 We use recent advances in multi-agent reinforcement learning to create simulated agents that achieve diverse, performant and realistic behaviours.
 Other research groups working on competitive games like Starcraft and Dota discovered that training a network to play against a diverse set of opponents was crucial to achieving superhuman performance.
 But beyond previous work, which solved behaviours in pre-existing games designed by humans, our approach requires us also to build the world itself.

 Building on multi-agent population-based approaches, we create training and evaluation schemes that intelligently sample populations based on our diversity and realism goals.
 This allows us to create training curricula with increasing complexity and realism, where we control the ratios of optimal, rare, and adversarial agents.